 Employee compensation represents the biggest cash expense of Iroquois Valley.
-We paid approximately \$972,000 in such expenses in 2020.
+We paid approximately \$1.3 million in such expenses in 2022.
 We will continue to provide cash bonuses in addition to salary payments to Officers and other staff as performance incentives.

 Iroquois Valley Farms LLC and Iroquois Valley TRS do not pay any management fees to any person or entity for their operations.
-The management team and other employees are compensated by the IQVF REIT, typically through salaries and, on occasion, equity or option grants in IQVF REIT.
-No grants of stock or options were issued to management in 2019 or 2020.
+The management team and other employees are compensated by the IQVF REIT, typically through salaries, and, on occasion, equity or option grants in IQVF REIT.
+No grants or stock options were issued to management in the past several years.